Alnitak: Stellar system

 Alnitak is a triple star system at the eastern end of Orion's Belt, the second-magnitude primary having a 4th-magnitude companion nearly 3 arcseconds distant, in an orbit taking over 1,500 years.

 The part called Alnitak A is itself a close binary, comprising the stars Alnitak Aa and Alnitak Ab.

 Alnitak Aa is a blue supergiant of spectral type O9.5Iab with an absolute magnitude of −6.0 and an apparent magnitude of 2.0.
 It is estimated as being up to 33 times as massive as the Sun and a diameter 20 times greater.
 It is some 21,000 times brighter than the Sun, with a surface brightness (luminance) some 500 times greater.
 It is the brightest star of class O in the night sky.
+In about a million years, it will expand into a red supergiant wider than the orbit of Jupiter before ending its life in a supernova explosion, likely leaving behind a black hole.

 Alnitak Ab is a blue subgiant of spectral type B1IV with an absolute magnitude of −3.9 and an apparent magnitude of 4.3, discovered in 1998.

 A fourth star, 9th-magnitude Alnitak C, has not been confirmed to be part of the Aa–Ab–B group, and may simply lie along the line of sight.

 The Alnitak system is bathed in the nebulosity of IC 434.